-The Controller List View can be used to manage three different signal control items.
+The Controller List View can be used to manage two different signal control items.
 These are:

 - Controller Sets.
 Controller Sets allow Controllers using a common cycle time to be grouped together for easier management. - Controller.
-Each Controller represents a real life signal controller. - Stage Stream.
-Each Controller can control one or more Stage Streams.
-Stage Streams can best be thought of as splitting a physical Controller into several 'virtual' Controllers, each of which can independently control a Junction or part of a Junction.
+Each Controller represents a real life signal controller.